isabella232/dynamic-media-classic.en-1/help/application-setup.md

 ## Configuring Default Viewers {#configuring-default-viewers}

-You can use Default Viewers to configure the default viewer that is associated with an asset when you use Preview in Scene7 Publishing System.
+You can use Default Viewers to configure the default viewer that is associated with an asset when you use Preview in Dynamic Media Classic.
 You can set up the default preview experience for the following asset types:

 * Image
 * Video